How to Latino Media Market

 3. Latino Media Market Pitch Meetings

-- Arrive at all of your scheduled meetings on time.
+- Arrive at all of your scheduled meetings on time (aka, be early).
 Be prepared to have meetings delayed or moved.
 You will not be given a second chance to meet with an executive if you miss a meeting.

 - DO NOT ask to meet with companies or executives.
 Your schedule is created by the Latino Media Market team and they will not accommodate to fit any of your requests.
 NO EXCEPTIONS.